designgears/Manjaro-SteamOS/Instructions for install.md

 Once all is installed Rouge has a feature of changing power profiles by holding down the left command key next to D pad.

-Goto # sudo nano /etc/ROGueENEMY/config.cfg and change enable bluetooth controller and enable touchbar to false and save. this will fix touchscreen and buttons
+ # sudo nano /etc/ROGueENEMY/config.cfg and change enable bluetooth controller and enable touchbar to false and save. this will fix touchscreen and buttons

 This will cycle through 4 modes and change led colour as well , blue=silent green=performance yellow=special (best performance and frametimes) and red=max